Updated: Feb 7

 Donating blood isn't scary.
-It's simple and painless.
+It's easy and painless.
 With each donation, you can save local lives here in the Western New York community, AND have a great time doing it.

 #1 - Be at least 17 years of age or 16 with a signed permission slip.

 New York State requires that 16-year-olds obtain written permission from their parent or guardian in order to donate blood.